Maccabipedia/maccabistats/README.md

 # Optimization
 * You can use 'use-disk-to-crawl-when-available' to crawl from disk when available, each page that will be crawled from internet wil be save on disk.
-* You can get some of the html files from: https://mega.nz/#F!szxTUDRQ ( key will be available at forum.12p.co.il)
+* For the first time, you can get some of the html files from: https://mega.nz/#F!szxTUDRQ ( key will be available at forum.12p.co.il)
 * You can reduce logging when crawling by use :
 ```
-from maccabistats import faster_logging
+>>> from maccabistats import faster_logging
-faster_logging() will disable the stdout & debug handlers.
+>>> faster_logging() will disable the stdout & debug handlers.
 ```

 # Versioning
-ATM minor version change 0.X.0 may indicate API CHANGES.
+ATM minor version change 1.X.0 may indicate API CHANGES.